Key Takeaways

 If you’re buying a used RV or even a new one beyond its factory warranty, an extended warranty (also called an RV service contract) might be a good investment.
 These warranties can help cover major repair costs, but they come with some caveats:

-• Coverage Varies: Not all extended warranties cover every component.
-Some may only cover the drivetrain, while others might cover appliances and electrical systems.
+- Coverage Varies: Not all extended warranties cover every component.
+Some may cover only the drivetrain, while others may cover appliances and electrical systems.

 Class A (The Big Bus-Like RVs)